Signed in as:

 To make the right decision for your family, you need to understand what you are looking to get out of the program.
 With the commitment we ask, we will make your son better.

 Depending on the age group that you participate in, our teams are members of different leagues and tournaments, and some are not in a league at all.
-Our younger teams are 10u through 12u and sometimes some of our older teams are members of East Shore Travel Baseball League and sometimes our older teams simply play a tournament circuit with individual games or double headers mixed in.
+Our younger teams are 10u through 12u and some of our older teams are members of East Shore Travel Baseball League.
 Most of our 10u-12u home games are played at Terryville Plymouth Little League on Worhunsky Field just minutes from our facility.
-For our 90 ft diamonds, we use St Paul Catholic HS around their team’s schedule and fields through the municipalities of Bristol, Burlington, New Britain, and Plainville.
+For our 90 ft diamonds, we use FIsher St Paul Catholic HS around their team’s schedule and fields through the municipalities of Bristol, Burlington, New Britain, and Plainville.

 Being a developmental program, we consider our coaches the foundation of our success.
 We identify non-parent coaches to lead our teams.
 Most of our coaches are former pro or college players, high school or college coaches and are very knowledgeable not just of the game, but how to teach it.
 We first and foremost take the time to TEACH, learn how each player responds to different types of coaching, and only get on a player when they don’t adhere our mutually defined standards of effort and attitude.
 If you’re looking for coaches who are yellers and screamers, the Knights won’t be the program for you.
 All our coaches are paid, and on occasion we do have a coach with a child in the program.
 We pay close attention to this and require that in addition to being a qualified coach, they make decisions in the best interest of the entire team and program.